• Skip to primary navigation

 Recipe FAQs

-What Butter is Best for Ghee?
+What Butter is Best for Niter Kibbeh?

-If you’re not able to access Kerrygold, that is okay!
-You can use any brand of unsalted butter.
-I prefer to use unsalted, as limited the salt in the butter makes it easier to control the taste of your recipe.
+I prefer Kerrygold butter as I prefer the rich flavor, but any butter will work just fine.
+I prefer to use unsalted, as limiting the salt in the butter makes it easier to control the taste of your recipe.

 Did you like this recipe?
 If so, make sure to check out some of the other recipes below that I picked out just for you: